 Birding in Queen Elizabeth National Park

-Classified as an Important Birding Area (IBA) by Birding International, Queen’s great variety of habitats mean it is home to over 600 species.
+Classified as an Important Birding Area (IBA) by Birding International, Queen’s great variety of habitats means it is home to over 600 species.
 This is the greatest of any East African national park and a phenomenal number for such a small area.
-The park’s confluence of savanna and forest, linking to the expansive forests of the DR Congo allow visitors to spot East as well as Central African species.
+The park’s confluence of savanna and forest, linking to the expansive forests of DR Congo allows visitors to spot East as well as Central African species.

 For the best birding in Queen Elizabeth National Park, don’t miss these birding hot spots: